Attentive multilayer fusion for vision transformers: Experiments

 \subsection{Task dependent benefits of intermediate layer fusion}

-Tab.~\ref{tab:perf_gain_per_dataset} summarizes the effect of different probing strategies across the \rebuttal{20} benchmark datasets, averaged over the nine models considered in this work.

-The strongest gains are achieved by attentively fusing representations from all layers (yielding the highest mean rank).

-\rebuttal{The exact magnitude of the improvements from intermediate layers is somewhat task-dependent.
+\Cref{tab:perf_gain_per_dataset} summarizes the effect of different probing strategies across the 20 benchmark datasets, averaged over the nine models considered in this work, where ALF achieved the strongest gains (yielding the highest mean rank).
+The exact magnitude of the improvements from intermediate layers is somewhat task-dependent.
 On natural multi-domain datasets (CIFAR-10, STL-10), the baseline accuracy is near saturation, and fusion therefore yields relatively small but still significant gains.
 Fine-grained natural-image tasks (Stanford Cars, FGVC Aircraft, GTSRB, SVHN) benefit most from attentive probing, with gains of 6–30 [pp].
 These datasets require subtle distinctions between visually similar categories or precise spatial reasoning, which the final \CLS token, optimized for global summarization, tends to suppress.
-While AAT surpasses our method on these particular tasks by leveraging fine-grained spatial cues from patch embeddings, our approach remains the second-best in almost all cases and, importantly, provides the best average performance and best average rank across all 20 datasets (Tab.~\ref{tab:perf_gain_per_dataset}).
-Our attentive fusion, relying on aggregated patch information, may miss some subtle spatial details but remains far more stable than AAT and substantially outperforms standard linear probing, highlighting the value and robustness of distributed intermediate features.}
+While AAT surpasses ALF on these particular tasks by leveraging fine-grained spatial cues from patch embeddings, ALF remains the second-best in almost all cases (\Cref{tab:perf_gain_per_dataset}), reflecting its focus on hierarchical abstraction rather than spatial precision.
+Despite potential trade-offs in spatial granularity due to patch aggregation, ALF remains more stable than AAT and consistently beats linear probing, validating the robustness of its multi-layer approach.

-Domain-specialized (satellite or medical imagery) and structured datasets (textures, facial expressions, synthetic environments) benefit substantially from including intermediate layers, reflecting the transferability of mid-level features to novel domains and their encoding of compositional patterns.
+Domain-specialized (satellite or medical imagery) and structured datasets (textures, facial expressions, synthetic environments) benefit substantially from the inclusion of intermediate layers, reflecting the transferability of mid-level features to novel domains and their encoding of compositional patterns.
 A notable exception is DMLab, where patch-level aggregation performs better, because fine spatial detail is critical for this task.